 After many centuries, we are still wondering why the Roman Empire disappeared.
-There are many theories that try to explain it: wars, ideological problems, a chaotic political system caused by the enormous expansion of the empire, the climate, smallpox… However, I would like to put speculation aside and focus on how art has portrayed this epic moment in history.
+Many theories try to explain it: wars, ideological problems, a chaotic political system caused by the enormous expansion of the empire, the climate, smallpox… However, I would like to put speculation aside and focus on how art has portrayed this epic historical moment.

 Let’s first have a quick recap of the events: in 387 BCE, Rome suffered its first sack by the Gauls.
 Between 134 BCE and 44 BCE, the Roman Republic found itself in crisis.
 It was a period of political and social instability that culminated in 44 BCE with the assassination of Julius Cesar, illustrated above, by Vincenzo Camuccini.
 In 27 BCE, the Roman Empire was established.

-The Spanish artists Ulpiano Checa, painted the invasion of Rome by the Vandals in his eclectic style; the galloping horses captured in suspended motion.
-Here, he used a cold color palette and mixed elements taken from impressionism and academicism.
+The Spanish artist Ulpiano Checa, painted the invasion of Rome by the Vandals in his eclectic style; the galloping horses captured in suspended motion.
+Here, he used a cold color palette and mixed elements taken from Impressionism and Academicism.

 The Course of Empire

 The first two pictures, show the evolution of the city.
-The third in the series shows the glorious moment where the Empire reaches its apex.
-But the fourth one, reflects its fall into decadency.
+The third in the series shows the glorious moment when the Empire reaches its apex.
+But the fourth one reflects its fall into decadency.

 This is the final painting from the series.
 It shows the results after the destruction of the city.
 It is decades later but is representing the same point of view, only now of an abandoned place.
 The unoccupied architecture emerges from the invading wilderness.
 It’s an image that reflects desolation and pessimism, but one might still imagine what a glorious place this once was.